rbkrebs/webmovieudacity/README.md

 The file `media.py` has the class `Movie()`.
 This class has two methods:

-Its constructor, wich receive 4 parameter: the title of the movie, a short phrase about the movie, a link of the image related to the movie and a youtube link with the trailer.
+Its constructor, which receive 4 parameter: the title of the movie, a short phrase about the movie, a link of the image related to the movie and a youtube link with the trailer.
 ```
 def __init__(self, movie_title, movie_storyline, poster_image, trailer_youtube):